Large Data Sets from Appendix B. In Exercises 25–28, refer to the... | Channels for Pearson+

 Textbook Question

-Large Data Sets from Appendix B. In Exercises 25–28, refer to the indicated data set in Appendix B. Use software or a calculator to find the means and medians.
+Large Data Sets from Appendix B. In Exercises 25–28, refer to the indicated data set in Appendix B. Use software or a calculator to find the range, variance, and standard deviation.
+Express answers using appropriate units, such as “minutes.”

-Body Temperatures Refer to Data Set 5 “Body Temperatures” in Appendix B and use the body temperatures for 12:00 AM on day 2.
-Do the results support or contradict the common belief that the mean body temperature is 98.6oF?
+Earthquakes Use the magnitudes (Richter scale) of the 600 earthquakes listed in Data Set 24 “Earthquakes” in Appendix B. In 1989, the San Francisco Bay Area was struck with an earthquake that measured 7.0 on the Richter scale.
+If we add that value of 7.0 to those listed in the data set, do the measures of variation change much?

 Verified step by step guidance